Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Triangular circuits on a Rashba sphere

 The asymmetric response can be addressed from a geometric viewpoint by noticing that CCW propagating spin carriers subject to negative Rashba SOC experience an effective magnetic texture $\mathbf{B}_{\text{R}}$ pointing along $\{\hat{B}_0,\hat{B}_1,\hat{B}_2\}$, in sequential order.
 For elliptic triangles, this triad is a non-coplanar, right-handed set of vectors, i.e., $(\hat{B}_n\times\hat{B}_{n+1})\cdot\hat{B}_{n+2}>0$.
 In contrast, positive Rashba SOC produces the left-handed sequence $\{-\hat{B}_0,-\hat{B}_1,-\hat{B}_2\}$, leading to very different spin dynamics and phases.
 It is only for Euclidean triangles that the vector sequence is coplanar, and the inversion of the Rashba SOC field leads to a symmetric spin response.

 The limiting case $\theta_3=2\pi/3$ deserves a few comments.
 It corresponds to a complete great circle as the one depicted in Fig.~\ref{geodesic}, where the effective Rashba field $\mathbf{B}_{\text{R}}$ is uniform pointing along the $z$ axis.
 Our choice for the spinor $|\chi_\uparrow\rangle$ is aligned with the $z$ axis in this case.
-This means that the geometric phase should vanish (since no solid angle is subtended) the global spin phase should be purely dynamical (i.e., $\phi=\phi_{\text{d}}$) and antisymmetric with respect to $k_{\text{R}}L=0$.
+This means that the geometric phase should vanish (since no solid angle is subtended) and the global spin phase should be purely dynamical (i.e., $\phi=\phi_{\text{d}}$) and antisymmetric with respect to $k_{\text{R}}L=0$.
 This is shown in Fig.~\ref{phasesdisc}(f), as expected.
-Still, this (anti)symmetry is not observed in Fig.~\ref{curvaturecont} since virtually any choice of a practical numerical resolution hinders the capture of this feature due the critical dependence of the phase on the curvature near $\theta_{3}=2\pi/3$.

-This is exemplified in Fig.~\ref{phasesdisc}(e), corresponding to $\theta_3=2\pi/3-\varepsilon$ with small $\varepsilon$.
+Still, this (anti)symmetry is not observed in Fig.~\ref{curvaturecont} due to the critical response of the phases near $\theta_{3}=2\pi/3$, where virtually no numerical resolution is sufficient to capture that feature.
+This is illustrated in Fig.~\ref{phasesdisc}(e), corresponding to $\theta_3=2\pi/3-\varepsilon$ with small $\varepsilon$.
 In this situation, the spin carriers experience a dominant effective field along the $z$ direction subject to a small perturbation mixing the two spin species, leading to complex spin textures and phase dependencies as a function of the SOC strength.
 In the limit $\varepsilon \rightarrow 0$, both descriptions are eventually equivalent.